-This Agreement shall become effective upon approval by the Board of Trustees and shall cover the period of July 1, 2021, through June 30, 2024.
+This Agreement shall become effective upon approval by the Board of Trustees and shall cover the period of July 1, 2024, through June 30, 2026.
 The parties shall begin negotiations on a successor agreement no later than six months prior to the expiration of this agreement.

+EXHIBIT A – Classroom Faculty Salary Schedule – Hourly

+July 1, 2024 - June 30, 2025

+Hours per LHE (with required FLEX)